What's the one thing every customer has to do to buy your products?

 Button A has a simple flat, solid color with zero additional design detail.
-Button B, on the other hand, fades from light to dark green, has a slight drop shadow, border and arrow.
+Button B, on the other hand, fades from light to dark green and has a slight drop shadow, border, and arrow.
 Its design makes us wonder: What would happen if we hovered over it?
 Or better yet, clicked on it?
 (Well, nothing in this case, but it's the thought that counts.)

 Try using an arrow.
 This shape, in particular, has been shown to increase how often a button is clicked.
 The reason behind the arrow’s success is that it implies that clicking the button will take you somewhere else.
 This is good, because it also signals to your customer that they don't necessarily have to commit to purchasing right then and there.
 All you're asking is for them to take the next step...which then often leads to a purchase.

 There you have it.
 If you want more of your customers clicking your add to cart buttons, you should design them in a contrasting color, make them large enough to stand out, provide plenty of space around them, and add some design details.

 So what are you waiting for?
 Go create some bigger, better, bolder, brighter buttons.
 And don't forget to link to your site and show them off in the comments below.